SalamaAlmheiri/Performing-Robots/finalProject/journal.md

 - I also built a hand, which is attatched to a string on the servo motor, so that when the servo turns it would pull the string and make the hand movement. (for the mining scene with the axe)
 - I tested the servo with this [code](https://github.com/SalamaAlmheiri/Performing-Robots/blob/main/finalProject/ServoTest1.ino).

-This is what it looks like:
+This is what it looked like at first:

 <img src="https://github.com/SalamaAlmheiri/Performing-Robots/blob/main/finalProject/robot1.png" width=340 align=center><img src="https://github.com/SalamaAlmheiri/Performing-Robots/blob/main/finalProject/robot2.png" width=300 align=center><img src="https://github.com/SalamaAlmheiri/Performing-Robots/blob/main/finalProject/robot3.png" width=300 align=center>